matrixgpt/matrix-chatgpt-bot/README.md

 # Run

 There are multiple ways to run this bot.
 The easiest way is to run it within docker.
-You need to be logged into your OpenAi account from the same network your bot machine is.
-When you are logged in, you can safely close the window, just make sure you do not log out because this would make your session token invalid.

 ## with Docker